helene-nguyen/helene-nguyen/README.md

 [![Typing SVG](https://readme-typing-svg.herokuapp.com/?lines=Hello+everyone+!;I'm+Helene.;I'm+a+fullstack+developper;And+database+administrator+!;Let's+work+together+!&color=fff&size=35&width=555&font=source+code+pro)](https://git.io/typing-svg)

-My name is Helene and I'm a fullstack developper and database administrator PostgreSQL.
+Fullstack Developer, experienced in both Front-end and Back-end development, my name is Helene and my friends call me Yumi.
 I'm from France living in Colmar 🇫🇷

-Specialized in Javascript - NodeJS and love playing with data for optimizations 🛡️

-Building personal APIs RESTful, APIs GraphQL, websites and web applications, ensure security, deployment.

-Interest in cybersecurity and data performances 🔒

-Always willing to learn, I'm organized and detailed-oriented.

-Love learning, code review, pair programming 👥
+I'm a passionate Software Developer & Database Administrator for PostgreSQL databases, working with a variety of technologies.
+From coding and deployment, to maintenance and updates.
+Using DevOps tools, I work hard to create clean architecture and clean code.

+I'm smiling, I'm positive, super motivated, always willing to learn.
+I'm here to build positive relationships, find creative solutions to complex problems.
+I love pair programming and have a good team spirit.

+Let's work together !

 ---